Create your very own Grinch Pancakes at home with green buttermilk pancake batter, cream cheese frosting, green whipped

 - ¾ cups Powdered Sugar

 - 1 teaspoon Adams Extract Green Food Coloring

 - In a large bowl, combine flour, sugar, baking powder, baking soda, and salt.
-Then add in the buttermilk, milk, eggs, and melted butter.
+Then add in the buttermilk, milk, eggs, melted butter, and food coloring.
 Mix for 30 seconds until all ingredients are blended.

 - Spray cooking spray on a griddle or frying pan.
 Heat at medium heat.
 Using a small ladle or ice cream scoop (using about ¼ cup batter for each pancake (or less if you want silver dollar pancakes)), pour the batter onto the griddle.